 Generally, a system can accommodate up to 2,000 gallons of wastewater, depending on its size and usage rate.
 The more water a house produces, the more frequent pumping is needed.
 If your home generates a lot of wastewater regularly, it is best to book an appointment with septic tank professionals once every two years or so.

 On the other hand, if there is minimal wastewater production and usage of water-saving appliances, then this interval can extend up to five years.
-At Express Septic Pumping, we always recommend consulting a professional for accurate advice.
+At Express Septic & Drain Cleaning, we always recommend consulting a professional for accurate advice.

 Septic Tank Size